Thokottu: Transport

-The place is the starting point for the educational hub of Mangalore.
-The Mangalore University road which begins in Thokkottu and ends in Mangalore University, Konaje has numerous colleges and universities.
-The road is also known as the Medical Corridor Road.

 Festivals

 Thokkottu Mosaru Kudike (dahi Handi) is one of the famous festival celebrated in this place which is celebrated on the immediate day of Shri Krishna Janmashtami.
 Hundreds of Thousands of people will gather in the streets of Thokkottu to witness this colorful procession.
 Procession begins with Dahi Handi, which is followed by music bands, tableaux which are treat to eyes.
 Like most of the festivals in Tulu Nadu region Tiger Dance is one of the highlight of this festival.